-- 7.1 Birmingham is the largest city outside of London, it lies at the heart of the West Midlands region.
+- 7.1 Birmingham is the largest city in the UK outside of London, it lies at the heart of the West Midlands region.
 Over recent decades the city has been revitalised through economic restructuring, having large areas of the city regenerated and its environment transformed.
 Birmingham has developed into an internationally recognised location for commerce, thriving businesses, retail and leisure offer.
-Birmingham is also a young city with 37% of the population below 25 years, this compares with the national average of 29%.
-In addition, there are five universities, supporting 76,850 full-time students during 2019/2012.
-This includes 16,125 (21%) foreign students. - 7.2 Birmingham's population is estimated at 1,144,900 (2021).
-This is an increase of 71,900 (6.7%) people since 2011.
-There were 165,183 births and 86,783 deaths in Birmingham during the decade resulting in natural change of 78,400 people.
-This means that natural change was higher than population change.
-This has happened because Birmingham has a longstanding trend of net outmigration to other areas of the UK, particularly to the neighbouring Districts.
-As well as the high number of births over deaths, people moving in from overseas help to offset this outward net migration from Birmingham.
+Birmingham is also a young city with 36% of the population below 25 years, this compares with the national average of 29%.
+In addition, Birmingham universities supported 84,093 full-time students during 2020/2112.
+Around 22% of students are from overseas. - 7.2 Birmingham's population is estimated at 1,142,500 (mid-2021).
+This is a decrease of 2,400 (-0.2%) since Census 2021 and an increase of 69,400 (6.5%) since 2011.
+Birmingham's population change is due to natural change (births minus deaths) and international migration, which offsets Birmingham's longstanding trend of net outward migration to other areas of the UK.